ibm-cloud-docs/ContinuousDelivery/toolchains_integrations.md

  b.
 Type the base API URL for your JIRA instance.
 You can find the API URL from the header of your JIRA instance.
 Click the **Administration** icon and click **System**.

  c.
-Optional: Type your JIRA user name.
-Your user name is required only if you are connecting to a private JIRA instance or if you are connecting to a public instance and you want to receive traceability information.
+If you are connecting to a private JIRA instance, or you want to receive traceability information from a public JIRA instance, enter your JIRA user name and password.

  d.
-Optional: Type your JIRA password.
-Your password is required only if you are connecting to a private JIRA instance or if you are connecting to a public instance and you want to receive traceability information.

- e.
 To track the deployment of code changes for the project by creating labels and comments for referenced issues, select the **Track deployment of code changes** check box.
 Make sure that you use JIRA Smart Commit to reference the JIRA issues in your GitHub commits.
 If you don't select this option, the JIRA tool integration ignores any commits.

 1. If you want to create a JIRA project, for the JIRA type, click **New**: